pearselab/areadata/README.md

    * By default this will download and clean data for Jan 2020.
 You could modify the starting date if you wish by changing the arguments in the calls to the python and R scripts, or add new climate variables in the python scripts, but this will be more involved.
    * This generates the first round of data files for the update script to then run off.

+## Validation

+1. Run an md5sum check to ensure downloaded data is the same as released data
+   * Download the external data from [figshare](https://doi.org/10.6084/m9.figshare.16587311) and add to /output/ directory
+   * Run the md5sum check code: `bash src/md5sum-check.sh`

+2. Check for duplicate rows in the data
+   * `Rscript src/duplication-test.R`

+3. Reproduce output figures
+   * Follow instructions in R code `src/validation-figures.R`.
+Do read the script and follow line-by-line as this will not work from a direct `Rscript` call unless some pre-requisite files are downloaded.